 After work is done on the brake hydraulic system, make sure the level is above the plastic seam, near the base of the filler neck.

 What to Add

-When you do need brake fluid, use only DOT-3 brake fluid -- such as Delco Supreme 11[®] (GM Part No. 1052535).
-Use new brake fluid from a sealed container only, and always clean the brake fluid reservoir cap before removing it.
+When you do need brake fluid, use only DOT-3 brake fluid -- such as Delco Supreme 11® (GM Part No. 12377967).
+Use new brake fluid from a sealed container only.